halcon74/halcon-overlay/README.md

 * net-im/dino - Fixed Gentoo bug 790170.
 * net-libs/gnutls - For maintaining compatibility with some other packages.
 * net-wireless/rtl8192eu - Drivers for the rtl8192eu chipset for wireless adapters (D-Link DWA-131 rev E1 included).
 Based on the ebuild in Guru overlay.
 Updated to a newer commit.
 Absent in ::gentoo.
+* net-wireless/rtl8821ce-driver - Drivers for the rtl8821ce chipset for wireless adapters.
+Based on the ebuild in Trolltoo overlay.
+Updated to a newer commit.
+Absent in ::gentoo.
 * sys-apps/hwids - Dependency for sys-fs/eudev.
 Downloading from my fork.
 Based on ::gentoo ebuilds made at the announcement about planning hwids last-riting in November 2021.
 * sys-apps/pciutils - Various utilities dealing with the PCI bus.
 Version compatible with eudev (depending on hwids instead of hwdata).
 * sys-apps/v86d - Daemon to run x86 code in an emulated environment.
 Two ebuild versions, one of them is identical to the ebuild in sabayon ("for-gentoo") overlay before klibc last-riting in March 2021.